JensDijkstra/Project-NAO/Design Report/DesignReport.md

 Not all the ideas from the initial design involving the social interaction made it into the final product.
 The reason for this and what happened to replace the scrapped parts is found in this chapter along with all different social interactions.
 #### Chatbot
 The initial design had a chatbot incorporated in it.
 This way the social interactions of Blue would be endless which would add to the overall experience.
 Including the chatbot in the final design proved to take more time than expected.
 Therefor it has been taken out of the final design and replaced with programming all social interactions in Choregraph.
 Reason why it took more time than expected is privacy concerns.
 When having a speech API connected to the internet all information is stored somewhere.
 Searching for a speech recognition software that is compatible with Python, self learning and protective of the user's information took a lot of time.
-Snips.AI seemed to be the only chatbot that meets all these requirements.
+Snips.AI (Snips, 2019) seemed to be the only chatbot that meets all these requirements.
 It can be trained to understand lots of words sentences online.
 It even has built in functions for a calculator and a weather forecast (only for online use).
 After training, an offline version can be downloaded and installed on a RaspberryPi, which is already being used for the connection to the Kinect.
 For further expansion of the NAO Tai Chi robot, using Snips.AI would be recommended.

 For the NAO robot to perform according to our requirements it is necessary to use or build a speech recognition library or a chatbot from a external source.
 Online a load of option are available for usage, but one have to consider that this NAO robot will be used in a private area and it has to make a conversation with the user.
 Web browsers like Mozilla and search engines like Google have speech API’s one can use for multiple languages.
 These libraries are big and thereby reliable for usage, but considering the fact that a the NAO is used in a homely environment it is not responsible to integrate these kind of libraries.
 The biggest argument for this decision is the privacy of the user.
 If the Google API would be chosen it can be that Google abstracts information from the conversation between the user and the NAO.